spearheadsys/docs.spearhead.cloud/en/docs/start.md

 1. Create a [Spearhead Cloud account](https://spearhead.cloud/start).
 2. Add your SSH key(s).

-That is it.
 Now you are ready to start working with the Spearhead Cloud.

 ### SSH Keys
 You can use your existing key or create a new one in the Spearhead Cloud Portal.